 Learn More: 11 Tips for Writing a Memo

-Writing a memo is comparable to jumping up on a desk in the office to tell everyone they need to do something, so always write a memo with the assumption that anyone could end up reading it.
+Writing a business memo is comparable to jumping up on a desk in the office to telling everyone they need to do something, so always write a memo with the assumption that anyone could end up reading it.
 The subject could range from a reminder to get expense reports turned in by the end of the month, to the need to make a final sales push before the end of the quarter.
 A memo might also go to an outside group, such as customers, if it’s reporting on a routine matter requiring action, such as bill payments coming due.

 What a memo should not be is a report about everything you’re doing.
 Limit the subject of the memo to the particular matter at hand that you need people to act on (for example, “This memo is a reminder that expense reports need to be submitted by the end of day on Friday.”
 “I’m writing this memo to inform you that we need some extra effort from everyone before the end of the month to meet our sales goals.”)